 Down/Synthetic Combination: Newer sleeping bag models now combine synthetic and down fill.
 This hybrid design offers the benefits of both materials and eliminates some of the downsides.
 You will find some hybrid designs blending the two materials throughout the bag, and in other cases, the lofty down material may be on top and the durable synthetic on the bottom.

-Sleeping Bag Shapes
+Popular Bag Shapes

 Mummy: Mummy sleeping bags have a tapered cut through the feet and legs, giving it maximum thermal efficiency.
 The primary job of any sleeping bag is to contain the heat your body generates and the smaller the interior space, the more efficient the bag is.
 Although most mummy bags have plenty of room through the torso and shoulders, broader campers and restless sleepers might want to choose an alternative cut.
 Generally, mummy bags are smaller and lightweight.